14 Creative English Activities for Teenagers Guaranteed to Get Them Pumped to Learn

 Focus: Writing and reading

-While the list of possibilities for creative writing exercises can seem endless, one of my favorite games that my private students really enjoy is called Person, Place, Action.
+While the list of possibilities for creative writing exercises can seem endless, one of my favorite games that my private students really enjoy is called “Person, Place, Action.”

 The student is given nine pieces of paper.
-On three of them they write a person, on another three they write a place and on the final three they write some sort of action.
+On three of them, they write a person, on another three they write a place and on the final three they write some sort of action.

 These can vary from short answers to long answers.
 Lower intermediate students could write “runs a race” for one of their actions, while a more advanced student could elaborate with “runs a race through the desert during the hottest day on record.”

 These sheets of paper are then folded and sorted into their categories, and then the student picks one from each category.
 The student then unfolds their paper and writes a story with the given prompt.

 I generally join in with writing on nine slips of paper with my student to give them more variety, and you can get some pretty wacky results with a little bit of brainstorming.